chochkov/activerecord-periodic/README.md

     Order.next_week

     # The last three have respective variations for:
-    # :minute, :hour, :day, :week, :fortnight, :month, :quarter, :year
+    # :minute, :hour, :day, :week, :month, :year
     # Eg. Order.last_year, etc.
     ```

-Those methods return scopes themselves, so you can chain on them:
+And since those return `ActiveRecord::Relation` themselves, you can chain on:

     ```ruby
     Order.yesterday.where(:city => 'Berlin')
     ```